 Therapeutic pruning is the removal of infected portions of an elm and is effective only if the elm has been inoculated by beetles.
 If the fungus is on the main stem or has come into the tree through grafted roots, pruning will not be successful.
 Systemic fungicides, when properly injected into elms inoculated by bark beetles, may save trees in the early stages of Dutch elm disease when less than 10 percent of the crown has wilted.
 These chemicals are injected into the root flares by a certified pesticide applicator.

-For more information see this bulletin about Dutch Elm Disease.
+For more information see this publication about Dutch Elm Disease.